CataCsas/Linux_CLI/README.md

       - Q2patches.txt
     - temp

-A few changes are needed to the */home/analyst* directory to match the following subdirectories and file structure:
+Several changes are required for the */home/analyst* directory to match the following subdirectories and file structure:

 - home
   - analyst